leite-tiago/SIBD/README.md

 ## ✨ Acknowledgments

-This work was developed as part of the SIBD course at ISEP.
+This work was developed as part of the SIBD course at FCUL.
 Special thanks to the professors and classmates for the insightful discussions and guidance.

 ---